 HABITAT FOR HUMANITY (ReStores) are nonprofit home improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials, and appliances to the public at a fraction of the retail price.
 Habitat for Humanity ReStores are proudly owned and operated by local Habitat for Humanity affiliates, and proceeds are used to build homes, community, and hope locally and around the world.
 Located in Concord, The ReStore needs volunteers to help support the everyday operations.
 Restocking, cashiering, and taking inventory are just some of their needs.
 SRVUMC has been involved with Habitat for Humanity for many years, often assisting with workdays to build new affordable housing.
 Please visit their website for more information.

 MEDSHARE (SAN LEANDRO) sources and delivers surplus medical supplies for medically underserved areas in the United States and around the world.
 According the organization’s website, MedShare has diverted over 13.5 million pounds of unused, unexpired medical supplies from landfills.
 The supplies and equipment the organization has received from hospitals and corporations has been delivered to over 100 countries worldwide.
 To accomplish its mission, MedShare relies on some 20,000 volunteers to sort and package 6000 tons of medical products.
 According to MedShare’s website, as of March 2020, the organization has donated more than $1.3 million in aid, including 2.8 million masks and nearly 200,000 isolation gowns to California hospitals and clinics in the wake of the COVID-19 outbreak.
 SRVUMC members join in the effort by sorting supplies at MedShare’s warehouse in San Leandro a few times annually.
-If you are interested in volunteering for a future event, please contact HollyAnn Melton.
+If you are interested in volunteering during one of our future dates, , please contact HollyAnn Melton.
+Volunteer spots are limited.

 MONUMENT CRISIS CENTER (CONCORD) hosts a Senior Moments Breakfast.
 Volunteer to help the seniors at the Monument Crisis Center celebrate the seasons by volunteering at their semi-monthly Senior Moments breakfast.
 The Senior Moments breakfast is a time when the seniors who are clients (low-income) at the Monument Crisis Center can come for a free breakfast, health talk and screenings, and socializing with bingo and other activities.
 The SRVUMC Mission Council would like to have twelve (12) volunteers to help at the Senior Moments breakfast as a mission to help our community.
 We will help the staff at the center decorate, sign in clients, serve the breakfast, and socialize (e.g., playing bingo, and clean up).
 If interested in volunteering, please contact Debbie Koos.